Beer Aficionado's Guide to Denver

 TIP: Not in the mood for a beer?
-The bartenders at Freshcraft can mix a mean cocktail, too -- and the wine list is nothing to shake a stick at either!
+The bartenders at Freshcraft also mix a mean cocktail — and the wine list is nothing to sneeze at, either!

 Denver Beer Co.

-TIP: Keep an eye on Denver Beer Co.'s website for future Beer Dinners, when the brewery teams up with a local foodcart, providing them with four hand-crafted brews to use as ingredients, as well as partners for the dishes.
+TIP: Keep an eye on Denver Beer's website for future Beer Dinners, when the brewery teams up with a local foodcart, providing them with four hand-crafted brews to use as ingredients, as well as partners for the dishes.

 Ale House at Amato's

 The first thing you'll notice is the view.
-Located in the lower Highlands neighborhood west of downtown, Amato's rooftop patio boasts a stunning panorama of Denver's skyline.
+Located in the Lower Highlands neighborhood west of downtown, Amato's rooftop patio boasts a stunning panorama of Denver's skyline.
 Next, of course, you'll notice the beer.
-A collaborative effort by Breckenridge Brewery and Wynkoop Brewing Co., Amato's is a tribute to Colorado craft brewing with 42 Centennial State beers on tap.
+A collaborative effort by Breckenridge Brewery and Wynkoop Brewing Company, Amato's is a tribute to Colorado craft brewing, with 42 Centennial State beers on tap.
 The beer lineup changes daily, so stop in often to try the Colorado craft industry's latest and greatest.

 Denver ChopHouse & Brewery

-Housed in a beautifully restored historic building just across from Coors Field, the Denver Chophouse & Brewery offers outdoor decks, live music, and fine dining.
+Housed in a beautifully restored historic building just across from Coors Field, the Denver ChopHouse & Brewery offers outdoor decks, live music and fine dining.
 The beers the ChopHouse brews are fantastic, too.
-There are eight craft beers on tap, including such as a premium mild, pale ale; honey wheat; nut brown ale; oatmeal stout and extra special bitter.
-Cuisine ranges from burgers to filet mignon - anyone's tastes will be satisfied here.
+There are twelve craft beers on tap, including German favorites like a Dopplebock, a Dortmunder Lager and a Dark Munich Lager.
+Cuisine ranges from burgers to filet mignon — meaning anyone's tastes will be satisfied here.